 Does the smoking ban apply to herbal cigarettes?

 Is the use of imitation cigarettes allowed under the Act?

 Imitation cigarettes which cannot be lit and which do not contain tobacco product, weed or plant are not prohibited by the Act.

 A guide to compliance for employers

-Employers must take ‘all reasonably practicable steps’ to ensure that no person smokes at any time in any internal area of a workplace.
+Employers must take ‘all reasonably practicable steps’ to ensure that no person smokes or vapes at any time in any internal area of a workplace.
 This includes green rooms, stages, film and television sets, cafeterias, corridors, lifts, stairwells, toilets, and other internal areas associated with the workplace.
 For the purposes of the Act, a reasonably practicable step is defined as a step that a reasonable and prudent person would take in similar circumstances.
 Failure to take all reasonably practicable steps will be a breach of the law under the Act.
 The following checklist will assist you with checking your compliance.

 Steps employers should consider